Reintegrating children into their families

 NPH OneFamily is a programme designed to support children who have been in care with NPH so that they can return to living with members of their own family.
 We transition children into the programme if the family situation has improved significantly or the family otherwise couldn’t care for the children because of extreme poverty.
 It consolidates our commitment to family-based care.

 A safe family life for vulnerable children

-For over 60 years, NPH has been committed to providing care that is best suited to the needs of children.
+For 65 years, NPH has been committed to providing care that is best suited to the needs of children.
 Our unwavering commitment is to ensure that children grow up in a loving, safe family environment.

 For decades many of the children who have come to us have had no one else to turn to.
 For them, life in one of our homes has been the appropriate step and often the best thing that ever happened to them.

 When family reintegration is an option, NPH looks at the individual circumstances of each child, seeks to trace any relatives and checks whether they can take the child into their family.

 The lack of a safe family environment for children remains they key concern of NPH.
 There are still children whose parents have died, but many more children suffer circumstances – poverty, violence, gang warfare, addiction – that make them vulnerable.